Book cover

 }

-In this example, the verify command, provided by Mockito, is similar to an assert.
+In this example, the verify command, provided by Mockito, functions similarly to to an assert.
 However, it checks if an event occurred with the mock passed as an argument.
-In this case, we verify if the mock’s send method was executed at least once, using any string as an argument.
+In this case, we verify whether the mock’s send method was executed at least once, using any string as an argument.

-Indeed, according to Meszaros, mocks and stubs are special cases of double objects.
-Besides mocks and stubs, there two other types of doubles:
+According to Meszaros, mocks and stubs are special cases of test doubles.
+In addition to mocks and stubs, there are two other types of doubles:

 8.6.3 Example: Servlet

-In the previous section, we discussed the test of a servlet that calculates the Body Mass Index (BMI) of a person.
-We argued that testing this servlet is challenging due to its complex dependencies, which are difficult to recreate in a test.
-Now, however, we know that we can create mocks for these dependencies, i.e., objects that emulate the real dependencies but only respond to the calls needed in our test.
+In the previous section, we discussed the testing of a servlet that calculates the Body Mass Index (BMI) of a person.
+We explained that testing this servlet is challenging due to its complex dependencies, which are difficult to recreate in a test.
+However, we can now leverage mocks for these dependencies, which are objects that emulate the real dependencies but only respond to the calls needed in our test.

 First, let’s reintroduce the servlet we want to test: